Tesla says it supports standardisation of China auto industry

-U.S. electric vehicle maker Tesla Inc (TSLA.O) said via Weibo on Wednesday that it supports standardisation of China auto industry.
+BEIJING (Reuters) -U.S. electric vehicle maker Tesla Inc said via Weibo on Wednesday that it supports standardisation of China auto industry.

 Tesla was commenting on China’s cyberspace administration’s draft rules on auto data regulation, which was published on Wednesday.